 The Hallow – originally titled The Woods – is a 2015 horror film directed by Corin Hardy from a screenplay co-written with Felipe Marino.
 A British-Irish co-production filmed in Ireland, it premiered at the 2015 Sundance Film Festival on 25 January 2015.

-The film contains an homage to the infamous splinter-in-the-eye scene in Lucio Fulci’s Zombie Flesh Eaters.
-A US Scream Factory Blu-ray is released on April 5, 2016.
+A US Scream Factory Blu-ray was released on April 5, 2016.

 Reviews [click links to read more]:

 “The accelerating action becomes something of a horror orgy as the woods cough up a frightening array of creatures, and threats to the family come from all sides, including within.
 But audiences are unlikely to mind the overload given that the stakes remain high and the tension never flags in a film that delivers almost non-stop scares through most of its second half.”
 The Hollywood Reporter